eclipsesource/tabris-js/doc/widgets.md

 ### `appendTo(parent)`

 Appends the widget to a parent.
-If the widget already has a parent, it is deregistered from the actual parent and registered with the new one.
+If the widget already has a parent, it is de-registered from the actual parent and registered with the new one.
+Triggers an *add* event on the parent.
 Returns the widget itself.

 Parameters: